SpellholdStudios/RuadRofhessaItemUpgrade/README.md

 #### Copyrights Information

-###### Rolles is not developed, supported, or endorsed by BioWare&trade; or Interplay/BlackIsle, Overhaul, Beamdog or the Wizards of the Coast.
-It was developed by Serdrick, based on material from the game Baldur's Gate II and its expansion.
+###### Ruad is not developed, supported, or endorsed by BioWare&trade; or Interplay/BlackIsle, Overhaul, Beamdog or the Wizards of the Coast.
+It was developed by Moonfruit, based on material from the game Baldur's Gate II and its expansion.
 ###### Baldur's Gate II: Shadows of Amn and Baldur's Gate II: Throne of Bhaal &copy; TSR, Inc. The BioWare Infinity Engine is &copy; BioWare Corp.
 All other trademarks and copyrights are property of their respective owners.
 ###### All other trademarks and copyrights are the property of their respective owners.</br>
 <div align="right"><a href="#top">Back to top</a></div>